Mahnoorshafi-code/Intrusion-dashboard/README.md

-# Intrusion Detection Tool by TechTitans
+# Intrusion Detection Tool by Group TechTitans

-A cybersecurity project designed for the HACCPAN 2025 competition.
+A cybersecurity project designed for the HACHATHON 2025 competition.
 This tool simulates network-based attacks, detects suspicious traffic, and logs alerts using Snort IDS and a Flask-based dashboard.

 ## Team
 **TechTitans**